gjhxchangedme/gjhxchangedme.github.io/oplan_chika.md

  - Do you have any blocking tasks?

 Anything you can **SHARE**?
- - Global and/or local news; Technology, Science,
- - Sports, Movies/TV, ANIME, Games, etc...
+ - Global and/or local news: Technology, Science, Sports, Movies/TV, ANIME, Games, etc...
 (MANDATORY)
  - Banat
  - Food for Thought
  - Shower Thoughts